-I’ve run CookiesHQ for almost eight years, and some of our clients have been with us the entire time.
+I’ve run CookiesHQ since 2011, and some of our clients have been with us the entire time.
 Here are three lesser-known ways those startups benefit from trusting a technical agency with their digital projects.

 If you’re a startup founder and don’t have any or all of the technical skills you need to get the ball rolling, you normally have three choices: